How We Help

 We are registered with the U.S. Securities and Exchange Commission as an investment adviser.
 Brokerage and investment advisory services fees differ and it is important for you to understand the differences.
 Free and simple tools are available to research firms and financial professionals at https://investor.gov/crs, which also provides educational materials about broker-dealers, investment advisers and investing.

-Our firm offers investment advisory services, which are fully described in our Form ADV Part 2A(“Disclosure Brochure”).
+Our firm offers investment advisory services, which are fully described in our Form ADV Part 2A (“Disclosure Brochure”).
 Our services include financial planning and investment consulting, investment management, wealth management, retirement plan consulting.
 As part of our standard services, we monitor investments that we manage on a continuous and ongoing basis.
 Financial planning and investment consulting recommendations are not actively monitored.
 There are no material limitations to our monitoring.
-We accept discretionary and/or non-discretionary authority to implement the recommended transactions in client accounts.
+We accept discretionary authority to implement the recommended transactions in client accounts.
 The level of discretion is determined in our agreement and there are no material limitations on the authority.
-For non-discretionary services, you make the ultimate decision regarding the purchase or sale of investments.
 We do not offer advice only with respect to proprietary products.
 We offer advice on primarily on the selection of other investment managers as well as on various mutual funds, exchange-traded funds, individual debt and equity securities, and options.
-Our services are subject to a minimum account fee of $2,400.
+Our services are subject to a minimum account fee of $2,400, and an initial onboarding fee of $1,000.

 Additional information about our services can be found in Items 4, 5 and 7 of our Disclosure Brochure and available to all clients or by going here: https://adviserinfo.sec.gov/ and entering our company name under the “FIRM”.